Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Experimental Results

 \subsubsection{Comparison Schemes}

-Apart from the comparison with baseline NTSCC system, we also compare our adaptive NTSCC system with SOTA engineered wireless video transmission systems.
-In particular, we adopt HEVC (H.265) \cite{sullivan2012overview} and VVC (H.266) \cite{bross2021developments} for video compression combined with 5G LDPC code \cite{richardson2018design} for channel coding.
-We use ``$+$'' to combine source coding and channel coding schemes for brevity.
+Apart from the comparison with baseline NTSCC system, we also compare our online learned NTSCC with SOTA engineered wireless video transmission systems.
+Specifically, we compare our approach with HEVC (H.265) \cite{sullivan2012overview} and VVC (H.266) \cite{bross2021developments} for video compression combined with 5G LDPC code \cite{richardson2018design} for channel coding.
+We use ``$+$'' operator to combine source coding and channel coding schemes for brevity.
 For VVC and HEVC, we use the official test model VTM-12.2 with intra profile and BPG software to encode I-frames in the YUV444 mode, and calculate the PSNR in RGB.
-Besides, the emerging NTC source compression scheme in \cite{minnen2018} combined with 5G LDPC codes are also included in comparison.
+Additionally, the NTC source compression scheme proposed in \cite{balle2018} combined with 5G LDPC codes are also included in comparison.
 We adopt the released NTC models based on mean and scale hyper-prior implemented by CompressAI \cite{begaint2020compressai}.
-All I-frames are cropped to multiples of 64 to avoid padding for neural codecs for a fair comparison.
+To ensure a fair comparison, we crop all I-frames to multiples of 64 to avoid padding for neural codecs.
 The above simulations are implemented on the top of Sionna \cite{hoydis2022sionna}, which is a open-source library for link-level simulations of digital communication systems.
-Apart from these, we also compare our adaptive NTSCC with the emerging neural deep JSCC transmission scheme \cite{DJSCCF}.
-For fair comparison, the channel bandwidth cost counts up all the transmitting streams over the wireless channel, including both data and model in our full-model adaptive NTSCC.
+Apart from these methods, we also compare our online learned NTSCC with the emerging neural deep JSCC transmission scheme \cite{DJSCCF}.
+The channel bandwidth cost counts up all the transmitting streams over the wireless channel, including both data and model in our full-model adaptation mode.